andyw8/andyw8.github.io/_posts/2025-03-31-setting-up-zed-with-ruby-lsp.md

 date: 2025-03-31
 ---

-[Zed](https://zed.dev) is a modern, high-performance code editor that's gaining popularity.
+[Zed](https://zed.dev) is a modern, high-performance some Ruby LSP feature is not rcode editor that's gaining popularity.
 After several years of using VS Code, I've been trying it out for writing Ruby and I've been impressed.
 And their close [collaboration with Anthropic](https://zed.dev/blog/zed-ai) makes for an strong contender to VS Code derived editors such as [Cursor](https://www.cursor.com).

 In this post you'll learn how to set up Ruby LSP with Zed, and how to troubleshoot if things aren't working.
 I'll also share some alteratives for features that aren't currently available in Zed.